 Monthly Budget Breakdown for Singles, Couples, and Families

-Your monthly grocery costs as a single person will usually sit between €150–€250 if you shop markets and local stores.
-Couples will see shared expenses reduce per-person spending but increase total living costs.
+Your monthly grocery costs as a single person will usually fall between €150–€250 if you shop at markets and local stores.
+Couples benefit from shared expenses, which lowers the per-person cost, though total living costs go up.

-Families of three face higher healthcare, schooling and food bills, so allocate more to essentials.
-Track actual receipts to adjust this practical, data-driven baseline to your needs.
+Families of three face higher healthcare, schooling, and food bills.
+Track actual receipts to fine-tune these baselines for your situation.

 Housing Costs: Rent, Utilities, and Where to Live